-Lately I have been doing more camera operating and 2nd Unit DP'ing, on such productions as "Wolf Creek" TV series: seasons 1 & 2, a few feature films, "Storm Boy", & smaller TV series, "First Day".
-As well as being D.P. on a few short films and local music clips.

-I have also been getting involved in more Drone aerial work.
-Where I am not the pilot but the camera gimbal operator.
-I soon found myself, (with Mason Curtis, my certified and experienced pilot flying an Inspire Two drone), way out in the northern Flinders Ranges near Farina working on a Japanese TV commercial for sun screen.
-It was 47C in the shade, (and there was no shade!).
-We were filming desert back plates to match scenes shot on a sound stage in Tokyo of tennis champion, Naomi Osaka.
-Funny how we never saw the product - when we needed it the most !!
+Lately I have been doing more camera operating and 2nd Unit DP'ing, on such productions as Wolf Creek TV series: seasons 1 & 2 and a few feature films.
+As well as being D.P. on short films and music clips.
+Most recently I found myself way out in the northern Flinders Ranges near Farina working on a Japanese TV commercial for body deodorant.
+It was 47C in the shade, (and there was no shade!) and I was operating a drone camera, (not the pilot).
+We were filming desert back plates to scenes shot on a sound stage in Tokyo of tennis champion, Naomi Osaka.
+Apparently, she does not perspire when playing tennis in an extremely hot desert !!?!!